MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ### How to fix hosted capacity overage?

-When you own some hosted machines or hosted machine groups in overage, the **Fix capacity** button appears in the **Hosted capacity insight** card.
-It provides a list of corrective actions:
+When you own some hosted machines or hosted machine groups in overage, the **Fix capacity** button appears in the 'Hosted capacity insights' card:

 |Fix capacity - Button|
 |-------|
 |![Fix hosted capacity button](media/capacity-utilization/fix-hosted-capacity-button.png)|

+It provides a list of corrective actions:

 |Fix capacity - Corrective actions|
 |-------|